Postoronnik/keycloak-resource-service/README.md

 ### Step 5.
 Testing using Postman.

 Firstly let's create new user that doesn't have `manager` role.
-Use previous guid to do it.
+Use previous guide to do it.
 Log in using new user.
-Try to call both API endpoints of service and you should see this result:
+Try to call both API endpoints of service and you should see this result: <p>
 ![img_3.png](img_3.png) <p>
 ![img_4.png](img_4.png) <p>
-After you verified that new user cannot access to `Get All Employees By Regex Name` endpoint try to log in using manager user. and you should see this result:
+After you verified that new user cannot access to `Get All Employees By Regex Name` endpoint try to log in using manager user. and you should see this result: <p>
 ![img_1.png](img_1.png) <p>
 ![img_2.png](img_2.png) <p>